-The BBC (London), The Times (London), The Financial Times (London), Fox Searchlight, Channel 10, UBS Bank, OMD, Veda, Knight Frank (London), Next Model Management (New York), Ford Models (New York), Opera Australia, Genworth, Mace (UK), Elixr Health Clubs, B&T Magazine, BRW Magazine, Vogue Magazine, Choice Magazine, Random House Publishing, Shakespeare & Co (Paris).
+The BBC (London), The Times (London), The Financial Times (London), Fox Searchlight, Channel 10, SBS Television, UBS Bank, OMD, Knight Frank (London), Next Model Management (New York), Ford Models (New York), Opera Australia, Equifax, Genworth, Mace (UK), B&T Magazine, BRW Magazine, Vogue Magazine, Choice Magazine, Sydney Morning Herald, Random House Publishing, Shakespeare & Co (Paris).

 Cate Blanchett, Naomi Watts, Hugo Weaving, Julie Delpy, Baz Luhrmann, Darcey Bussell, John Laws, Dick Smith, Mark Bouris, Sandra Sully, George Negus, Erica Packer, Olivia Newton John, Billy Connolly, Maggie Tabberer, Germain Greer, Kieran Perkins, Susie O'Neill, Foreign Minister Julie Bishop, Prime Minister John Howard.

 These are head & shoulder portraits used to enhance and personalise your company website, press releases or LinkedIn Profile.
 Your headshot photography session can be done in-studio or at your place of business.
-I offer high-end studio lighting for a more finished professional look or natural light which has a softer and more natural quality.
-For companies with large numbers of staff I can offer discounts which are based on a sliding scale.
+I use high-end studio lighting in order to give your headshots a more finished and professional look.
+Having the ability to control lighting to this extent allows for consistency in each headshot regardless of the weather or time of day.
+This is essential for companies with large numbers of staff.
+Company discounts are available based on a sliding scale.

-An essential tool to enhance your brand's identity, these are customised portraits offering more creativity than standard headshot photography.
-They are similar in quality to the type of editorial style photography I shoot for glossy fashion magazines.
+A valuable tool in which to enhance your brand's identity with, these customised portraits offer more creativity than standard headshot photography.
+They are similar in quality to the editorial photography I shoot for glossy fashion magazines.
 Often commissioned for a specific publication or purpose in mind like a prospectus or an annual report.
-Unlike corporate headshots, business portraits are usually medium close ups or full length shots set in a working environment (for this reason they are sometimes referred to as environmental portraits).
-As they require a higher level of production and more set up time they are usually charged at a higher rate than corporate headshots.
+While they can be cropped at the head, business portraits are usually medium close ups or full length shots set in a working environment (for this reason they are sometimes referred to as environmental portraits).
+As they require a higher level of preproduction and creative input they are generally charged at a higher rate than corporate headshots.
 Please contact me by email to receive a quote for your Environmental Portrait.

 Create customised marketing content with a range of collateral photography from group interactive set ups to architectural photography.
 Collateral Photography is booked by either a half or a full day.
 The licensing includes unlimited publicity usage which covers general marketing but excludes advertising which will need to be negotiated separately.